pearfalse/botw-guides/pe/SIIS 1 Offset.md

     1. Unpause.
     1. Pause again.
 1. Repeat these steps until the cursor does open over the Slate, then page left once.
-1. Reload a progressed save to bring SIIS with you.
+1. Reload a progressed save to bring the invalid slot with you.